ganeti/ganeti/doc/design-2.0.rst

   finally:
     lock.release()

 This makes sure we release all locks, and avoid possible deadlocks.
 Of course extra care must be used not to leave, if possible locked structures in an unusable state.
+Note that with Python 2.5 a simpler syntax will be possible, but we want to keep compatibility with Python 2.4 so the new constructs should not be used.

 In order to avoid this extra indentation and code changes everywhere in the Logical Units code, we decided to allow LUs to declare locks, and then execute